Stabilizing a linear system using phone calls when time is information: Comparison with previous work

 \subsection{Comparison with event triggering strategies}

-The works~\cite{khojasteh2018eventcompledx,Level,OurJournal1,khojasteh2017time,linsenmayer2017delay,khojasteh2018eventdis,ling2017bit,yildiz2019event,cdc19papermj,guo2019optimal} use event-triggering strategies that exploit timing information for stabilization over a digital communication channel.
+The works~\cite{khojasteh2020exploiting,Level,OurJournal1,linsenmayer2017delay,yildiz2019event,cdc19papermj,guo2019optimal} use event-triggering strategies that exploit timing information for stabilization over a digital communication channel.
 These strategies encode information over time in a specific state-dependent fashion and use a combination of timing information and data payload to convey information used for stabilization.

 Our framework, by considering the transmission of symbols from a unitary alphabet, uses only timing information for stabilization.
 In Theorem~\ref{NECCONDITIO:stabili} we provide a fundamental limit on the rate at which information can be encoded in time, independent of any transmission strategy.
-Theorem~\ref{SUFFCONDMA:stability} then shows that this limit can be achieved, in the case of exponentially distributed delays.
+Theorem~\ref{SUFFCONDMA:stability} then shows that this limit can be almost achieved, in the case of exponentially distributed delays.

 The work~\cite{Level} shows that using event triggering it is possible to achieve stabilization with any positive transmission rate over a zero-delay digital communication channel.
 Indeed, for channels without delay achieving stabilization at zero rate is easy.
 One could for example transmit a single symbol at a time equal to any bijective mapping of $x(0)$ into a point of the non-negative reals.
 For example, we could transmit $\spadesuit$ at time $t=\tan^{-1}(x(0))$ for $t \in [0,\pi]$.
 The reception of the symbol would reveal the initial state exactly, and the system could be stabilized.